diodesign/diosix/README.md

 # diosix
-A lightweight and secure 64-bit multiprocessor microkernel operating system written in Rust for x86, ARM and MIPS systems.
+This is a lightweight and secure 64-bit multiprocessor microkernel operating system written in Rust for x86, ARM and MIPS systems.
-This is a work in progress, starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.
+It's a work in progress: I'm starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.

-I learned a lot from that first iteration, and this is the second iteration, codenamed Menchi.
-Crucially, it will be written [in Rust](https://www.rust-lang.org/), a C-like programming language that has a fierce emphasis on guaranteed memory safety, threads without data races, and other security features.
+I learned a lot from that first iteration, and this is the second iteration of diosix, codenamed Menchi.
+Crucially, it will be written [in Rust](https://www.rust-lang.org/), a C/C++-like programming language that has a fierce emphasis on guaranteed memory safety, threads without data races, and other security features.

 Check out [the wiki for documentation](https://github.com/diodesign/diosix/wiki) on how it all works internally.